 - If another asset or stock that is underperforming, the loss can be covered with the gain earned by the realized gain.

 - They are profits and hence need to be reflected in the book of accounts, which would eventually result in higher profit levels for an organization.

 - It is an income and hence attracts tax on the income generated.

-- Higher the realized gain higher is the tax that is applicable.
+- The higher the realized gain higher is the applicable tax.

 - It is taxable.

-- The organization may delay selling an asset if the realized gain is high which will attract high taxes.
+- The organization may delay selling an asset if the realized gain is high, which will attract high taxes.
 In the same way, it may sell assets where it has incurred realized loss.
-Such a transaction will either help the organization in reduced taxes or no taxes at all depending on the situation.
+Such transactions will either help the organization in reduced taxes or no taxes at all, depending on the situation.

 - It is the end of a transaction where the seller makes a gain from selling the asset/stock.

 - The increase in the value of an asset over and above the book value is termed as realized gain.